-The Peace and Justice program at Saint Vincent College prepares students to build a more just and peaceful world.
+The Peace and Justice studies minor is an interdisciplinary program that prepares students to build a more just and peaceful world.
 It accomplishes this by providing students with theoretical knowledge, the capacity for critical reflection, and the skills of practical application.
 Grounded in the college's Benedictine heritage and liberal arts mission, the program explores the ways societies have comprehended human nature and their successes and failures protecting human dignity.